Turkish for Tourists: Basic Turkish Words & Phrases for a Great Trip

 Now that I am fairly fluent in the language, I can help you avoid some of the pitfalls that I hit hard when I got here.

-So if you’re preparing for your trip to Turkey and you don’t know the Turkish language, let me give you some basics and helpful phrases for tourists to set you up for success.
+So if you’re preparing for your trip to Turkey and you don’t know the Turkish language basics, let me give you some basic Turkish words for tourists to set you up for success.

 Why learn Turkish words and phrases?